nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename old tag

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to rename a specific tag
+4. AddressBook asks User to confirm rename request
+5. User confirms request
+6. AddressBook asks for a new tag name for tag
+7. User enters new name
+8. AddressBooks edits tag name into new entered name Use case ends

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+7a.
+Entered tag name already exists

+> 7a1.
+AddressBook shoes an error message that tag name exists <br> Use case resumes at step 6

 ## Appendix C : Non Functional Requirements